Jemmy Button

-Orundellico, known as "Jeremy Button" or "Jemmy Button" (c.
-1815–1864), was a member of the Yaghan (or Yámana) people from islands around Tierra del Fuego, in modern Chile and Argentina.
+Orundellico, known as "Jeremy Button" or "Jemmy Button" or "Jimmy Button" (c.
+1815–1864), was a member of the Yahgan (or Yámana) people from islands around Tierra del Fuego in modern Chile and Argentina.
 He was taken to England by Captain FitzRoy in HMS Beagle and became a celebrity there for a period.

 HMS Beagle

-In 1830, Captain Robert FitzRoy, at the command of the first expedition of HMS Beagle, took a group of hostages from the Fuegian people after one of his boats was stolen.
+In 1830, Captain Robert FitzRoy, at the command of the first expedition of HMS Beagle, took a group of hostages from the Fuegian people after one of his ship's whaleboats was stolen.
 Jemmy Button was paid for with a mother of pearl button, hence his name.
 It is not clear whether his family willingly accepted the sale or he was simply abducted.
 FitzRoy decided to take four of the young Fuegian hostages all the way to England "to become useful as interpreters, and be the means of establishing a friendly disposition towards Englishmen on the part of their countrymen."
 He seems to have shown great concern for the four, feeding them before his own officers and crew and intending them to be educated and Christianised so that they could improve the conditions of their kin.

 The names given to the Fuegians by the crew were York Minster, Jemmy Button, Fuegia Basket (a girl) and Boat Memory.
-The original names of the first three were, respectively, El'leparu, O'run-del'lico and Yok'cushly.
-Boat Memory died of smallpox shortly after his arrival to England, and his Yaghan name is unknown.
+The original names of the first three were, respectively, El'leparu, O'run-del'lico, and Yok'cushly.
+Boat Memory died of smallpox shortly after his arrival in England and his Yaghan name is unknown.

 Arrival in England

 The Beagle arrived back in Plymouth from her first voyage of exploration in mid-October 1830.
 The newspapers soon started publishing details of the Yaghan visitors and they became celebrities.
 In London, they met King William IV.
-Fuegia Basket, a young girl, was given a bonnet from Queen Adelaide herself.
+Fuegia Basket was given a bonnet by Queen Adelaide.

 Return to Patagonia

 One year later, Captain Fitzroy returned the three surviving Fuegians home.
-He took with him a young naturalist, Charles Darwin, in what was the second voyage of HMS Beagle.
+He took with him a young naturalist, Charles Darwin, on what was the second voyage of HMS Beagle.

-After initial difficulty recalling his language and customs, Jemmy soon shed his European clothes and habits.
+After initial difficulty recalling his language and customs, Orundellico / Jemmy soon shed his European clothes and habits.
 A few months after his arrival, he was seen emaciated, naked save for a loincloth, and long-haired.
 Nevertheless, he declined the offer to return to England, which Darwin conjectured was due to the presence of his "young and nice looking wife".
 It appears that he and the others had taught their families some English.

-Darwin noted in his descent of man that Jemmy Button, probably like other Fuegians, did not have any concept of God or Devil.
-In The Descent of Man he suggests that Button never understood the plan to convert Fuegians to Christianity and "with justifiable pride, stoutly maintained that there was no devil in his land."
+Darwin noted in his The Descent of Man that Jemmy Button, probably like other Fuegians, did not have any concept of God or Devil.
+In The Descent of Man, he suggests that Button never understood the plan to convert Fuegians to Christianity and "with justifiable pride, stoutly maintained that there was no devil in his land."